|

 all the buildings are built from scratch.
 I decided to cheat a little and

-kit-bash a Ratio Boilerhouse kit a little.
+kit-bash a Ratio Boilerhouse kit.
 The chimney has to split at the

 what is a small building.
 The interior is a bit hidden as I weathered the